google/mozc/.github/pull_request_template.md

 **Issue IDs**
 Issue and/or discussion IDs related to this pull request.

 Note that several code locations are not accepting pull requests yet.
-See [contributing guideline](../CONTRIBUTING.md) for details.
-Just file [an issue](https://github.com/google/mozc/issues) with your prototype if you hit this limitation.
+See https://github.com/google/mozc/blob/master/CONTRIBUTING.md for details.
+Just file an issue at https://github.com/google/mozc/issues with your prototype if you hit this limitation.

 **Steps to test new behaviors (if any)**
 A clear and concise description about how to verify new behaviors (if any).